 A forum for emerging leaders (approximately ages 28-45) from various professions to convene and explore contemporary issues through expert-moderated dialogue.
 Socrates also provides the opportunity for participants to enter into a diverse professional network, and into the broader range of the Aspen Institute's programs.

-Apen España and Aspen Institute US are collaborating to sponsor the third annual Aspen España Leadership Seminar: “Transatlantic Values
+Aspen España and Aspen Institute US are collaborating in two Aspen España Leadership Seminars: “Transatlantic Values at a Crossroads: Co

 This seminar considers the values—and tensions—that inform what it means to live and do business in a civil society

 What is character?
 How is it developed?
 What are the internal resources that contribute to values-based leadership?
 How do we cultivate, share, and support a leadership culture which emphasizes character?